-A. As a condition of competing in this event, a racer must be willing to submit to a drug urine test. -DQ
+A. As a condition of competing in this event, all racers must be willing to submit to a drug urine test before, during, or after the race. -DQ

 B. If any USOC-banned substances are detected, the racer will be disqualified from competition and the final standings of the race itself. -DQ